 Biotin deficiency and fatigue

-Insomnia, or difficulties falling and staying asleep, is a common sleep disorder.
-Some common causes of insomnia include stress and anxiety, depression, lifestyle factors and a poor sleeping environment.
+Insomnia, or difficulty falling and staying asleep, is a common disorder.
+Some common causes of insomnia include stress and anxiety, depression, lifestyle factors, and a poor sleeping environment.

 Biotin deficiency and hair loss, dry and scaly skin, dry eyes

 Biotin supplements are marketed to improve the quality of one’s hair and to promote healthy nails.
 There is little evidence that biotin supplementation makes the hair and nails shinier.